 Frequently Asked Questions About Child Pornography and Child Luring Charges in Alberta

 1. What are the best defences to child luring?

-A common defence to this charge is to argue that you did not know that the complainant was a minor (under the age of 16) by proving that you took reasonable steps to determine their true age and that you honestly believe them to be of age to consent.
+A common defence to this charge is to argue that you did not know that the complainant was a minor – under the age of 16.
+You will need to prove that you took reasonable steps to determine their true age and that you honestly believe them to be of age to consent.

-In instances where you were charged with child luring because a police officer posed as a minor online, you may be able to use the defence of entrapment.
+In instances where you were charged with child luring because a police officer posed as a minor online, you may be able to rely on the defence of entrapment.